Sunday, September 14, 2014

 All these experiences as a father, son, guru, and pupil were one and the same consciousness appearing differently.
 All these distinctions disappear when one realizes the ultimate truth.

-The belief of God is not a God.
-Holding a belief as God is holding illusion as reality because the belief is possible only within the realm of duality.
+God based on blind belief is not God in truth.
+Holding a God based on blind belief is holding the illusory universe as reality because the belief is possible only within the realm of duality.
 Duality is merely an illusion from the ultimate standpoint.
 Without the belief in God, the belief system holds no water.
 Belief is not God.
 Belief needs the believer.

 The believer needs to be born in this world.
-If the believer is born than he is part of the illusion.
+If the believer is born then he is part of the illusion.
 Without the believer, there is no belief.
-The believer and his world and his belief of GOD are part of the illusion because the self is birth-less because the self is formless.
-The one, which is born, lives and dies, is not the self.
-The innermost self is formless substance and witness of the falsehood (universe or waking or illusion), which is Soul or consciousness, consciousness is the ultimate truth or Brahman.
+The believer and his world and his belief of GOD are part of the illusion because the self is birth-less.
+After all, the self is formless.
+The one, who is born, lives, and dies, is not the self.
+The innermost self is a formless substance and witness of the falsehood (universe or waking or illusion), which is the Soul or consciousness, consciousness is the ultimate truth or Brahman.

 Bhagavad Gita:~ brahmano hi pratisthaham Brahman (God) is considered the all-pervading consciousness which is the basis of all the animate and inanimate entities and material.
 (Gita 14.27)

-The orthodoxy is based on personal God.
-The orthodoxy accepts the experience of birth, life, death and world as reality, whereas Sage Sri, Sankara declares the world is unreal Brahman alone is real.
-Thus, the experience of birth, life, death happening within the unreal world is bound to be a falsehood.
-Thus, the religion, religious belief and its ritual based on the birth entity are bound to be a falsehood.
+The orthodoxy is based on a personal God.
+The orthodoxy accepts the experience of birth, life, death, and the world as reality, whereas Sage Sankara declares the world is unreal, Brahman alone is real.
+Thus, the experience of birth, life, and death happening within the unreal world is bound to be a falsehood.
+Thus, the religion, religious belief, and ritual based on the birth entity are bound to be a falsehood.
 Thus, the seeker has to realize ‘what is that is real and eternal?

 Mythological stories are a myth.
 Whatever is based on myth is merely a superstition.
 Mythology was introduced in the past for the ignorant masses.
 It has to be discarded as one progresses in his spiritual advancement.

-Mythology breeds superstition, blind belief, and senseless rituals and most irrational and gives them divine outlook.
+Mythology breeds superstition, blind belief, senseless rituals, and most irrational and gives them a divine outlook.
 Religious Gods are not God.
 One must know God in truth.
 Idol worship and the rituals are addressed to the ignorant populace.

-Adhyasa Bhashya of Sage Sri, Sankara:~ (11.2) In short, person who engages in rituals with the notion “I am an agent, doer, thinker”, according to Sage Sri, Sankara, is ignorant, as his behaviour implies a distinct, separate doer/agent/knower ; and an object that is to be done/achieved/known.
+Adhyasa Bhashya of Sage Sankara:~ (11.2) In short, a person who engages in rituals with the notion “I am an agent, doer, thinker”, according to Sage Sankara, is ignorant, as his behavior implies a distinct, separate doer/agent/knower; and an object that is to be done/achieved/known.
 That duality is avidya, an error that can be removed by Vidya.

 Kena Upanishad 2-5:~ God can be realized in one life.
 If you do not realize in one life, you are a great loser.

 To know what God is, we must know what the self is.
-In deeper Self-search, we become aware of the fact that, our body, ego and our experience of the universe are created out of single stuff, which is the Soul or the consciousness.
+In deeper Self-search, we become aware that our body, ego, and experience of the universe are created out of a single stuff, which is the Soul or the consciousness.

 Due to ignorance, we identify the soul with the body and we become egocentric.
-When we become aware of the fact that, the Self is not the form, but the Self is formless, then we become Soul-centric and realize the fact that, all the three states are merely an illusion created out of the consciousness.
+When we become aware that, the Self is not the form, but the Self is formless, then we become Soul-centric and realize that all the three states are merely an illusion created out of the consciousness.
 Thus, the Soul or the consciousness is the ultimate truth.
 The Soul or the consciousness is the Self.
 The ultimate truth is God or Brahman.

-Thus, the seekers and move ahead and reach the nondual destination through this mental (inner) journey.:~Santthosh Kumaar
+Thus, the seekers move ahead and reach the nondual destination through this mental (inner) journey.:~Santthosh Kumaar

 No comments: